 Students can either do the eLearning or use the PADI Adventures in Diving Manual.
 Deep Diver and Underwater Navigation are required dives with the student choosing three more dives based on your interests and availability.
-When diving locally at Dutch Springs we normally choose Peak Performance Buoyancy, Wreck Diver and Underwater Naturalist.
+When diving locally at Dutch Springs we normally choose Peak Performance Buoyancy, Wreck Diver and DSMB (Delayed Surface Marker Buoy).

 The open water component is really where the practice and education takes place in the Advanced Open Water class.
-It is really more of a practicum experience than a codified class.
 Students will plan and conduct five dives as part of the course.
 These five adventure dives can then count towards the respective specialty dives that they represent.
-PADI requires both a deep dive and underwater navigation dive and the student then chooses from more than fifteen adventure dives to satisfy the other three dives.
-Later, a student can do the classroom work and the other required open water dives for one or all of the five dives earning the specialty certification.
-May through October we conduct the dives at Dutch Springs which was recently named the number one dive site in the U.S. and number three in the world by divers on PADI’s scubaearth.com!
+PADI requires both a deep dive and underwater navigation dive.
+The other three dives we conduct are Peak Performance Buoyancy, Wreck, and Delayed Surface Marker Buoy.
+On Sunday we offer an optional 2nd DSMB dive to complete the DSMB Diver specialty.

 Open Water Diver or Junior Open Water Diver at least 12 years of age is eligible to take the Advanced Open Water Course.

-Course Price: $450 (includes transportation, entrance fees to Dutch Springs, instructional costs, certification fees, tanks, and weights) or as an add on to our trip prices.
+Course Price: $475 (includes Wed. orientation, entrance fees to Dutch Springs, instructional costs, certification fees, tanks, and weights) Transportation is available each day for an additional fee.

 Course Materials: Either purchase the Advanced Open Water manual and read the appropirate chapters or purchase the eLearning.